 Another fact you should know is that California has a statute of limitations of two years for personal injury claims.
 Put simply, you can only sue for the injuries you’ve suffered within two years of the accident.

-If you didn’t discover the injury until a later date, you’ll have one year from the date you became aware of your injury to file a claim.
+If you didn’t discover the personal injury until a later date, you’ll have one year from the date you became aware of your injury to file a claim.

 Personal injury is a vast and complicated area of the law.
 You’re going to have some questions, and that’s OK.
 We’re happy to answer them.